Contact Us

 4. Talk to a professional trained in the treatment of panic attacks

 Talking with your GP about your anxiety symptoms is a good place to start.
 This will rule out any physical health concerns that could be presenting as anxiety.
-Psychologists are trained in a variety of effective psychotherapy approaches to help people manage their panic attacks.
+Clinical Psychologists are trained in a variety of effective psychotherapy approaches to help people manage their panic attacks.
 Some components of Cognitive Behavioural Therapy (CBT) that form the core of panic attack treatment are interoceptive exposure (exposure to the feelings of panic, to experience them as manageable, ok, and as not dangerous), cognitive therapy to challenge unhelpful thinking patterns, exposure therapy to approach avoided locations, and relaxation and mindfulness training to help to control anxiety symptoms.
 Talking to a Clinical Psychologist can also provide you with more information about panic attacks, the symptoms of panic, and strategies to manage panic attacks so that you can better understand what's happening when panic kicks in.

 Panic Attack Treatment Gold Coast